- October is National Bullying Prevention Month, a time to raise awareness about bullying

 "It's not a one-shot assembly or learn the rules thing," she said.
 "You have to have a really good understanding of the definition, and everyone has to know how to respond."

 It's one thing to train teachers and school staff members, but it can be tough to train people outside the school, especially parents.

 "Nothing was bullying 25 years ago.
 It was kids being kids.
 Not saying it was right, but parents thought it was part of growing up," said Kevin Quinn, president of the National Association of School Resource Officers.
-"Now we see a lot of parents trying to generalize what bullying is -- any time kids do something to each other, let's call it bullying and deal with it that way."
+"Now, we see a lot of parents trying to generalize what bullying is: Any time kids do something to each other, let's call it bullying and deal with it that way."

-At the Arizona high school where he works, they get more reports of bullying than they once did, but they also spend time researching whether they're really onetime scrapes, minor offenses, criminal activities that should be handled by police or acts of bullying that need to be reported to administration.
+At the Arizona high school where he works, staff members get more reports of bullying than they once did, but they also spend time researching whether they're really onetime scrapes, minor offenses, criminal activities that should be handled by police or acts of bullying that need to be reported to administration.